adamggrim/forecast-command/README.md

 3. **Enter a zip code**

-    The program will prompt you to enter a zip code:
+    The program will then prompt you to enter a zip code:

     ```
     Enter zip code (5 digits):